 Mistake 2: Using Sprays and Baits Together

 Many people spray first, then put out bait.
-This is counterproductive.
-The spray residue repels cockroaches from the bait.
+This works against you.
+The spray residue pushes roaches away from the bait.

-Fix: If you’ve recently sprayed, wait at least 2-3 weeks before baiting.
-Better yet, skip the spray entirely and just use bait.
+Fix: If you’ve sprayed recently, wait at least 2-3 weeks before baiting.
+Better yet, skip the spray and just use bait.

 Mistake 3: Placing Bait in the Wrong Spots

 Putting bait in the middle of the floor or on top of counters won’t work.
-German cockroaches are thigmotactic—they prefer to keep their bodies in contact with surfaces on multiple sides.
+German cockroaches like to press their bodies against surfaces on all sides.

-Fix: Focus on cracks, crevices, hinges, and the backs of cabinets.
+Fix: Focus on cracks, gaps, hinges, and the backs of cabinets.
 Think like a cockroach: where would you hide?

 Mistake 4: Not Using Enough Bait

-A few dabs of gel bait won’t eliminate an infestation.
-German cockroaches are social pests that live in groups, and you need enough bait for multiple cockroaches to find and consume it.
+A few dabs of gel bait won’t wipe out a colony.
+German cockroaches live in groups, and you need enough bait for many roaches to find and eat it.

-Fix: Use the amounts recommended above and make many small placements rather than a few large ones.
+Fix: Use the amounts listed above and make many small placements rather than a few large ones.

 Mistake 5: Giving Up Too Soon

 German cockroach bait doesn’t work overnight.
-The cascade effect takes time—usually 2-4 weeks for significant population reduction.
+The cascade effect takes time, usually 2-4 weeks for a big drop in numbers.

 Fix: Be patient and consistent.
 Reapply bait every 2-4 weeks until you stop seeing cockroaches.